asweigart/whatismyip/README.md

 * [https://api.ipify.org](https://api.ipify.org)
 * [https://ipaddr.site](https://ipaddr.site)

-The whatismyip module uses [the Requests module](https://docs.python-requests.org/en/master/index.html) to make connections to these sites, then returns the IPv4 or IPv6 address the give.

-# Road Map of Future Features

-The whatismyip module is meant to be simple and small, so not many future features are planned.
-I might add something to grab geolocation information as well, but that's about it.
+The whatismyip module does not have any dependencies outside the Python standard library.
+It does not require Requests to be installed.

 Support